 Students can apply for federal aid by completing and submitting the Free Application for Federal Student Aid (FAFSA) online.
-By completing the FAFSA, you are applying for all types of aid which include: federal and state grants, student loans, and work study.
+By completing the FAFSA, Nicolet College can determine your eligibility for all types of aid which include: federal and state grants, student loans, and work study.
 Students need to apply each academic year.
-Effective October 1st, students can apply for the next academic year.
+Effective October 1st, students can complete the FAFSA for the next academic year.
 Students will need to complete the FAFSA using prior year tax returns.